mocaccinoOS/desktop/docs/ops_guide_to_galaxy.md

 Until https://github.com/mocaccinoOS/desktop/issues/7 is delivered, it is a manual process.

+## How do I add a useflag to a Portage package?

+## How do I try my changes?

+You need at least Docker running locally, or img installed.

+To build a package, just edit/add the relevant specs and run `PACKAGES=".." make rebuild-all`.

-## How can I debug the build environment?
+### How can I debug the build environment?

 Luet generates docker images for each package, you can start a shell by either retrieving manually the docker image of the package with `luet tree images`  and manually run `docker run..` on it or you can use the luet extension which does that already for you.
 You need to have installed `luet-extensions` package, and you can use it as follows:

 ```bash
 DOCKER_HOST="..."
 LUET_ARGS="--image-repository quay.io/mocaccinocache/desktop" luet remote-exec packagename
 ```

-## How do I add a useflag to a Portage package?

-## How do I try my changes?

 ## How do I update provides list, and what are they?